-As experts in the air conditioning industry, we’re breaking down the cost of running air conditioning for your ducted AC and how you can cut down the cost of cooling your home this summer.
+As experts in the air conditioning industry, we’re breaking down the cost of running ducted air conditioners and how you can cut down the cost of cooling your home this summer.

 How Much Does Ducted Air Conditioning Cost to Run Per Hour?

 You might be wondering how much does it cost to run ducted air conditioners per hour?
 And answering that question isn’t as simple as just giving an answer, unfortunately.